SB-796

 Plain Language

-Covered entities must implement systems to detect when users express suicidal thoughts, intent to self-harm, or signs of an acute mental health crisis.
-Upon detection, the system must promptly deliver a clear, prominent crisis message that includes crisis services information.
-This is a continuous operating requirement — the detection and response capability must be active at all times the chatbot is available.
-The obligation covers all users, not just minors.
+Covered entities must implement reasonable systems and processes to detect when any user — not just minors — expresses suicidal thoughts, intent to self-harm, or signs of an acute mental health crisis.
+Upon detection, the system must promptly provide a clear and prominent crisis message including crisis services information.
+This is a continuous operating requirement covering detection, response, and referral.
+The obligation applies to all users, not only minors, despite the bill's title referencing minors.

 Statutory Text